fernanucm/PLBASIC/README.md

 - Input/Ouput arguments such as `CompIn` and `CompOut` rewritten as `CompIn`-`CompOut` instead of DCG for state passing (DCG led to cumbersome writings with `{}` and troublesomes with accessing the state).
 However, a better approach would be to use ECDG with a customized accumulator, similar to what is used in the lexer.
 - Functions.
 PLBASIC benefits from representing a function argument with a logical variable, simplifying the implementation and avoiding placing frames in the heap.
+- Array elements are not reset when declaring the array with `DIM`; instead, each element is reset for the first read access.

 ## References